Board of Directors

 She is married and the mother of Tom Swanson, a graduate of Stanford University and a history teacher at Del Norte High School in San Diego, CA. Tom's decision to enter teaching is Mary Catherine's proudest moment.

-Dr. Stephen Weber, Vice Chair, Treasurer
+Dr. Stephen Weber, Board Chair

 Dr. Stephen L. Weber, President Emeritus of San Diego State University, provided dynamic leadership to an institution that ranks among the largest in the nation.
 Educated as a philosopher, President Weber began his tenure at SDSU in July 1996.
 Shortly thereafter he initiated a broad-based dialogue intended to set the course for the university's future.
 That “Shared Vision” moved SDSU boldly forward: reinforcing academic excellence, nurturing students, honoring diversity and social justice, carefully stewarding resources, and further developing global programs.